 Acres for America is one of the most effective public-private partnerships in the history of U.S. conservation efforts.
 In 2005, NFWF and Walmart teamed up to establish the Acres for America program to conserve lands of national significance, protect critical fish and wildlife habitat and benefit people and local economies.

 Acres for America priorities include:

 - Conserve critical habitats for birds, fish, plants and wildlife;

-The program has far surpassed its original goal to permanently conserve one acre of wildlife habitat for every acre of land developed by Walmart Stores – estimated to be approximately 100,000 acres.
+The program has far surpassed its original goal to permanently conserve one acre of wildlife habitat for every acre of land developed by Walmart Stores.
 In the first 10 years, the Acres for America program has:

 - Provided nearly $4 million in emergency response funding to protect fish and wildlife that were immediately threatened by the Gulf of Mexico oil spill in 2010 and Hurricane Sandy in 2012; and,